-God has not, however, left us without answer in this regard, but has in the pages of Scripture outlined for us the express function of His Law and its relationship to the Christian.
+God has not, however, left us without answer regarding this but has in the pages of Scripture outlined for us the express function of His Law and its relationship to the Christian.

 It was determined that Paul and Barnabas should go up to Jerusalem to meet with the apostles and elders in order to settle this dispute.
 And it was here that the historic decision was made regarding the Christian’s relationship to the Law of Moses.
 Amid much debate and discussion, the apostle Peter asked regarding this matter: "Why do you test God by putting a yoke on the neck of the disciples which neither our fathers nor we were able to bear?"
 (Acts 15:10).
 It was then revealed by the Holy Spirit that the Gentile believers were not obligated to keep the Law of Moses, but they, as well as the Jews, are saved through the grace of the Lord Jesus.